🤖 Welcome to Building an AI Agent from scratch

 AI Workflows have their place, and like all good software engineering, you should pick the right tool for the job.
 For this series, I will purposefully focus on AI Agents for learning purposes.

 In a professional setting, a hybrid approach is often the best solution.
 Combining determistic code, workflows and agents enables you to control the more predictable parts of the system, with agentic AI tackling well scoped tasks.
-This can be explanded upon to have multple sub-agents working with more focussed SLM (Small Language Models) to reduce costs and latency.
+This can be expanded upon to have multple sub-agents working with more focussed SLM (Small Language Models) to reduce costs and latency.
 This is out of scope, but is an interested topic to tackle after your explorations with AI agents.

 Evaluation Philosophy